Skip to main content

 • Connections between Keypup components use HTTPS

-Connections to datastores use secured tunnels.
+Connections to datastores use secure tunnels.

-How do you secure APIs and accesses?
+How do you secure platform access and APIs?

 All our websites and APIs are proxied through Cloudflare to mitigate intrusions and prevent DDoS attacks.

 API accesses are secured through Auth0 via OAuth2 scopes.
 This includes User to API and component to component communications.
-The platform uses a least privilege approach where each component has minimal access - based on scopes - to other components' API.
+The platform uses a least privilege approach where each component has minimal access, based on scopes, to other components' API.

 Is data encrypted at rest?

-Yes.
 All data is encrypted at rest using AES-256-GCM.

 Keypup hosts its infrastructure and data on Google Cloud Platform (GCP), which is ISO27001 and SOC2 compliant.